 Committee on Infectious Diseases American Academy of Pediatrics.
 (2012).
 Redbook – Report of the Committee on Infectious Diseases (29th ed.).
 Elk Grove Village, IL: American Academy of Pediatrics.

 National Association of School Nurses.
-(2011).
-Position statement: Pediculosis management in the school setting.
+(2016).
+Head lice management in the school setting (Position Statement).
 Silver Spring, MD: Author.

 Ross, L. & Graham, M. (2013).
 Chapter 21 Skin disorders.
 In J. Selekman (Ed.), School nursing a comprehensive text (2nd ed.).
 Philadelphia, PA: F.A.
 Davis Company.